LunaticPrakash/Data-Structure-And-Algorithms/README.md

 - Reverse-Individual-Words
 - Search Element in Sorted and Rotated Array

-## Linked List :-
+## Singly-Linked-List :-
-  # Singly-Linked-List ->
   - Insertion
   - Insert After a value
   - Delete by value
   - Delete by index
   - Finding Length
   - Deleting Alternate Nodes
   - Displaying all elements
   - Linear Search